nik-ez/snowiq-docs/da-road-hazards.md

 # Road Hazards

 A Road Hazard is a marker icon on the map to inform users of reported road hazards.
-Users can view reported hazards on the map, and can report new hazards to inform other app users working in the same service area.
+Users can view reported hazards on the map, and can also report new hazards to inform other app users working in the same service area.

 <img src="images/driver/da-road-hazards/da-road-hazards.png" class="ios width-sm" data-lightbox="1" />